egtann/migrate/README.md

 The following features are not available yet but will be added:

-* **Comments:** Currently there's no support for comments in the migration files.
+* **Comments:** Currently there's minimal support for comments in the migration files.
+Comments must be at the start of lines.
-* **Other databases:** There's no support for any database other than MySQL.
-  Ultimately `migrate` will be refactored into a library that exposes an interface, making development for arbitrary storage backends straightforward.